mdn/content/files/en-us/web/api/medialist/tostring/index.md

 ### Return value

-A string; the media list values, separated by commas.
+A string; a space-separated list of media values.

 ## Examples